developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 ### EMM

 Device Tracker can be remotely installed to devices without manual intervention through an EMM.
-XML is exported from StageNow to be consumed by the EMM to install and configure Device Tracker.
+XML is exported from StageNow profiles to be consumed by the EMM to install the client app on the device, automatically grant all permissions during install, configure the server connection and enable secondary BLE (optional).

 #### Prerequisites

 Prerequisites for installation using EMM:

 1. **Download the latest .APK file** from the [Zebra support portal](https://www.zebra.com/us/en/products/software/mobile-computers/device-tracker.html).
-2. **Download the app certificate,** (add link with download) needed to create the install & setup profile in step 4.
+2. **Download the app certificate,** (add link with download) needed to create the install profile in step 4.
 3. **Download the server connectivity settings barcode** provided by Zebra during the onboarding process.
 If not supplied, perform the following:
     * **Download the server connectivity settings XML** file provided by Zebra during the onboarding process.
     * **Export XML for server connectivity settings** using StageNow.
 Follow steps in StageNow [Server Connectivity Profile](#serverconnectivityprofile).
-4. **Export XML to install and setup Device Tracker.** Follow steps in [Install & Setup Profile](#installsetupprofile) to:
+4. **Export XML to install and setup Device Tracker.** Follow steps in [Install Profile](#installprofile) to:
     * Grant permission for the app to run in the background and track devices.
     * _Optional:_ Grant permission to display the [Device Check-out](../use/#devicecheckout) screen to prevent users from accessing the device prior to scanning their user barcode.
     * Launch app to start tracking.